 As a Church of England High School in the Blackburn Diocese, our Christian ethos and vision permeates all aspects of school life.
-Our school has been described as a "highly distinctive yet totally inclusive church school as a result of the excellent strategic leadership of the headteacher” SIAMS Report 2014.
-All aspects of our provision are underpinned by our Mission Statement “Nurturing a living faith through lives of learning, worship and service” and is reaffirmed by the School Motto of “Faith, Nurture, Service” An on-going priority in our School Improvement Plan is to further enhance our Christian Distinctiveness.
+"The school's Christian vision results in imaginative and innovative curricular and pastoral practice which has a transformational impact on the lives of pupils and adults."
+SIAMS Report 2019.
+All aspects of our provision are underpinned by our Vision and is reaffirmed by the School Motto of “Faith, Nurture, Service”.
+An on-going priority in our School Improvement Plan is to further enhance our Christian Distinctiveness.

 Pupils from Archbishop Temple School talk about the Archbishop of York Youth Trust Young Leaders' Award.